Meet Our Team

 He and his wife, Wendy have three daughters and live in Redwood City, California.
 For more info go to www.bravemaker.com.

 Michael grew up in Lucas Valley, went to Terra Linda High and Harvey Mudd College in Claremont, where he studied Computer Science.
 Following graduation, he went to Japan for a video game internship with the Tecmo Corporation where he worked on games like Monster Rancher and Fatal Frame.
-He continued living there for another fourteen years, teaching English, managing IT departments and doing tech support, leading and hosting a bilingual Bible Study, and immersing himself in Japanese culture.
+He continued living there for another fourteen years, teaching English, managing IT departments and doing tech support, leading and hosting a bilingual Bible Study, learning sound engineering, and immersing himself in Japanese culture.

 Michael moved back to the U.S. in December 2015, right back into his childhood home in Lucas Valley, started attending The Quest in April 2019, and joined the staff July 2019.
+He enjoys tennis, swimming, video games, and anime.